-Editor’s note: It wouldn't be Christmas without re-publication of Alton attorney John J. Hopkins' “It’s a Wonderful County.”
+Editor’s note: Christmas at the Record wouldn't be Christmas without re-publication of Alton attorney John J. Hopkins' “It’s a Wonderful County.”
 The column first appeared in the Madison County Record in December 2004.
-It is being republished for the 14th time.
+It is being republished for the 15th time.

 Attorney George Bailey was despondent.